-If you’ve made it to this page, then it’s obvious that you’re interested in learning how to start a Limited Liability Company (LLC) in Maine.
+If you’ve made it to this page, you're obviously interested in learning how to start a Limited Liability Company (LLC) in Maine.
 Congratulations!
 Forming an LLC is a big decision both for you and your business in Maine.

-I’ll give you everything you need to know about how to start an LLC in Maine, but first I’ll cover some of the basics with you, like what a Limited Liability Company (LLC) is and why many small business owners say they chose to form an LLC rather than a different business structure (like a sole proprietorship or a corporation).
+I’ll give you everything you need to know about how to start an LLC in Maine, but first I’ll cover some of the basics, like what a Limited Liability Company (LLC) is and why many small business owners say they chose to form an LLC rather than a different business structure (like a sole proprietorship or a corporation).

 What Is a Maine LLC?